 Both Reliance Smallcap Fund and SBI Small & Mid Cap Fund are open-ended schemes which give flexibility to the investors.
 The schemes aim for long-term capital appreciation for the investors.

 The managers after careful analysis of the macroeconomic factors and the sector of operations of various companies determine the best company to invest in, based on their valuation and investment rationale.

 Being a small cap focused fund, both the schemes fall into the category of high risk, high return.

 Both schemes have asset allocation as follows:

 Fund Manager of Reliance Small Cap Fund

 Mr. Samir Rachh has graduated in B.Com (H) from V.G.Vaze College, Mumbai.
-Prior to joining Reliance Mutual Fund, Mr Rachh has worked in Hinduja Finance, Emkay Research and Anvicon Research.
-He has an professional experience of over 25 years.
+Prior to joining Reliance Mutual Fund, Mr Rachh has worked in Hinduja Finance, Emkay Research, and Anvicon Research.
+He has a professional experience of over 25 years.
 Few of the funds by him are:

 - Reliance Value Fund – since April, 2017

 - Reliance Capital Builder Fund III – Series A – since Jan 2017

 - Reliance Capital Builder Fund II – Series B – since Jan 2015